Quick Start

 Option 1: Using Client Libraries (Recommended)

-Client libraries are available for C, C#, Go, and TypeScript.
+Client libraries are (at time of writing) available for C++, C#, Go, Rust, and TypeScript.
 They handle the protocol details automatically, providing type-safe interfaces and device-specific helpers.

 For complete client library documentation and code examples, see: